AND101-Summer-Group6/weather-app/project_spec.md

 - [x] User can see the temperature data in each city
 - [x] User can see an image corresponding to the sky condition and time of day
 - [x] User can see the humidity data on each city
-- [ ] User can click on a specific city to view more details
+- [x] User can copy city name

 Stretch Features:

 - [ ] User can use a search bar that allows users to search up a specific city
-- [ ] User can see
+- [ ] User can see more details for each city

 ### 2. Chosen API(s)